 and ii) at every time the mechanical power exiting the robot produced by the actuators $\dot{q}^{\top} \tau_c$ leaves the energy tank since

 Evaluating the variation of the closed-loop storage function $\mathcal{E}=E+V_c$ one achieves the PBC objective (\ref{eq:passivityEnv}), which shows that the interconnection achieves indeed a passive closed-loop system with respect to the s-environmental port.
-The scalar $V_c(x_c)$ indicates the amount energy that is still at disposal of the control mechanism implementing the action $w$ before loosing the described formal passivity.
-In fact the interconnection (\ref{eq:interconnection}), which is modulated by the tank state, becomes singular when $x_c$, and thus $V_c(x_c)$ are zero, representing the moment in which it becomes impossible to passively perform the desired action $w$.
-To meaningfully implement the energy tank algorithm, it is thus needed to constantly observe the energy in the tank in order to implement a control action $\Bar{w}$, rather than $w$, where
+The scalar $V_c(x_c)$ indicates the amount of energy that is still at disposal of the control mechanism implementing the action $w$ before losing the described formal passivity.
+In fact, the interconnection (\ref{eq:interconnection}), which is modulated by the tank state, becomes singular when $x_c$, and thus $V_c(x_c)$ is zero, representing the moment in which it becomes impossible to passively perform the desired action $w$.
+To meaningfully implement the energy tank algorithm, it is thus necessary to constantly observe the energy in the tank in order to implement a control action $\Bar{w}$, rather than $w$, where

 for some small positive energy level $\epsilon$.
-In this way formal passivity of the closed-loop system is recovered completely since the system is just detached from the controller in the moment in which no energy budget is left.
+In this way, formal passivity of the closed-loop system is recovered completely since the system is just detached from the controller at the moment in which no energy budget is left.

 Before discussing the peculiarities and limitations of the described algorithm, we introduce the concept of \textit{task energy}, that we will denote by $e^*$, firstly defined in \cite{Schindlbeck2015UnifiedTanks}, which is the minimum energy in the tank necessary to fulfill passively some task.
 In other words, if $V_c(x_c(t))|_{t=0}>e^*$, the tank never depletes along the whole task horizon.
 It is important to notice that $e^*$ does not depend on the task only, but also on the specific tank dynamics which is chosen: the choice $u_\textrm{t}$ in (\ref{eq:interconnection}) is not unique, and many variations have been proposed \cite{Califano2022OnSystems} (e.g., recirculation in the tank of dissipation) which would change the value of task energy for the same task.